Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Preliminaries

 \section{Preliminaries}

 The majority of research on the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method involves a predefined, finite set of $m$ entities (referred to as \textit{alternatives}) described by a set of $n$ features (\textit{criteria}).
-Consequently, the information can be effectively represented in a $m \times n$ matrix of values, commonly known as the \textit{decision matrix}.
-An example of such a decision matrix $\mathbf{X}$ is illustrated in Figure~\ref{fig:all-spaces}A, comprising four alternatives (students) characterized by three criteria (final grades in subjects).
+Consequently, the information can be effectively represented in an $m \times n$ matrix of values, commonly known as the \textit{decision matrix}.
+An example of such a decision matrix $\mathbf{X}$ is illustrated in Figure~\ref{fig:all-spaces}A, comprising $m = 4$ alternatives (students) characterized by $n = 3$ criteria (final grades in subjects).

 Unlike research papers that focus on specific applications of TOPSIS, our study will not be confined to a specific set of $m$ alternatives.
 Instead, we will delve into the general characteristics of all possible alternatives given a set of $n$ criteria.
 Our analysis of all conceivable alternative representations is influenced by strategies designed for visually inspecting general properties of machine learning metrics~\citep{DBLP:journals/isci/BrzezinskiSSS18,TetrahedronDemo,AMCS2015,BullPass2015}.
 To conduct this analysis, in this section, we will provide the essential definitions needed to formalize the TOPSIS procedure.
-Furthermore, we will review the conclusions from our previous research on interpreting TOPSIS by revisiting the definitions of utility space, IA-MSD property, and MSD-space~\citep{MSD-space}.
+Furthermore, we will review the conclusions from our previous research on interpreting TOPSIS by revisiting the definitions of utility space, IA-MSD property (distance to Ideal and Anti-ideal versus Mean and Standard Deviation Property), and MSD-space (Mean-Standard Deviation space)~\citep{MSD-space}.
 The notation introduced in the following paragraphs will be used to generalize utility space and MSD-space into their weighted counterparts in the subsequent sections of this paper.